tensorland/modelbox/website/docs/install.md

 ## Evaluating ModelBox Locally

 The best way to evaluate ModelBox is to run it locally using ephemeral storage.
-This allows jumping straight to training new models and learning how to log, read and compare metadata using the SDK.
+This mode allows users to train new models and learn how to log, read and compare metadata using the SDK without thinking about deploying in a cluster.

 #### Configuration

-Generate the default config for ModelBox server, by default it generates configuration to run the server with ephemeral storage so no more changes to be made.
+Generate the default config for ModelBox server.
+The CLI has a command to generate the default config.
+It generates configuration to run the server with ephemeral storage.

 ```